suika3-community/suika3/README.md

     interest into a sustainable market where creativity can lead to self-reliance.

-...Is this overly assertive?
 In our view, it is a natural professional expectation for commercial success.

 ### Our Vision: Catalyst for Growth